UnravelSports/unravelsports/README.md

 🌀 What is it?
 -----

-The **unravelsports** package aims to aid researchers, analysts and enthusiasts by providing intermediary steps in the complex process of turning raw sports data into meaningful information and actionable insights.
+The **unravelsports** package aims to aid researchers, analysts and enthusiasts by providing intermediary steps in the complex process of converting raw sports data into meaningful information and actionable insights.

 🌀 Features
 -----